Nagoya Castle (Hizen Province)

 Nagoya Castle (名護屋城, Nagoya-jō) was a Japanese castle located in the Chinzei neighborhood of the city of Karatsu, Saga Prefecture.
 It is sometimes called Hizen-Nagoya Castle to distinguish it from the more famous Nagoya Castle in Aichi Prefecture.
-It is located on a hill in the center of Higashi Matsuura peninsula, about 10 kilometer north of Karatsu city.
-It served as the base from which Toyotomi Hideyoshi launched his invasions of Korea from 1592 to 1598.
-None of the original historic structures of Nagoya Castle remain, but the castle's ruined foundations survive, and were designated a National Historic Site in 1926, and elevated to a Special Historic Site in 1955.
-The area under protection was expanded in the year 2000.
+It is located on a hill in the center of Higashi Matsuura peninsula, about 10 kilometers north of the Karatsu city center.

+It is known for serving as the base from which Toyotomi Hideyoshi launched his invasions of Korea from 1592 to 1598.
+Although none of the original historic structures of Nagoya Castle remain, the castle's ruined foundations survived, and were designated a National Historic Site in 1926.
+They were elevated to a Special Historic Site in 1955 and later in 2000 the area under protection was expanded.
+In 2006 it was selected as the 87th of the 100 Fine Castles of Japan.